-Progress Against Plans Issues 6 The company is a holding company and its activities center Findings 7 mainly on investments in securities and equities.
-Internal Examination Trends controls on these activities are under the direct management and supervision of the President.
+Progress Against Plans Issues 6 The company is a holding company and its activities center mainly on Findings 7 investments in securities and equities.
+Internal controls on these Examination Trends activities are under the direct management and supervision of the President.